Fantastic Four In The MCU – The Future is Bright for Marvel Fans

 Just please, don’t make Thing look like this ever again.
 (Image: Fantastic Four (2005), the studio formerly known as 20th Century Fox)

 It’s amazing to know that so many exciting projects are underway at Disney.
 Investor Day was full of fun reveals, teasers, and more regarding the future of Disney, Marvel, and Star Wars.
 One of my favorite reveals was the plan to introduce the Fantastic Four in the MCU.
 Why?
 These characters deserve a proper film and they haven’t gotten it yet.
 The upcoming project is keeping this very issue in mind.
 Jon Watts, the director of Spider-Man: Homecoming is set to direct.
 Furthermore, Disney isn’t banking on the film to be a do-or-die project.
-They’re kicking off Phase Four instead with Shang Chi and the Legend of the Ten Rings.
+They’re kicking off Phase Four instead with Shang Chi and the Legend of the Ten Rings now filming.

 When it comes to nailing a film starring the First Family of Marvel, it’s going to take a lot of careful consideration about what’s gone wrong in the past.
 A reboot in 2015 with a $120+ million budget failed to do what the 2005 and 2007 films also couldn’t do.
 If you dive into the early Fantastic Four comics, then you find incredible storytelling and dynamic action starring interesting characters.
 None of that makes its way to the screen in past films.
 The casting is less of an issue for me as the placement in the grand scheme of things regarding the MCU.